-The Panthers’ Peter Boylan kicked the go-ahead point-after with 56 seconds left.
-That followed a 2-yard rushing touchdown by running back Brevan Bea, who had paused for a few seconds on his way to the end zone — along with every other player on the field — after a whistle blew mid-play.
+Washougal running back Brevan Bea paused for a few seconds on his way to the end zone -- along with every other player on the field -- after a whistle seemingly blew mid-play.

 “The whistle?
 I’m sure their coach is probably fired up about it,” Washougal coach Dave Hajek said.
 “Our kids, their kids, everyone stood up and looked around.”

 “They blow the whistle, both teams stop.
-I don’t know why they didn’t do anything about it,” Bye said.
-“Both teams stopped, looked around at each other for three or four seconds.
+I don’t know why they didn’t do anything about it,” said Clarkston coach Brycen Bye, who thought the down should have been replayed.

 “Even though the rules are what they are, if both teams stop, there’s something obvious happening there.”